 Domestic researchers and their assigned research areas, modules and target countries

-Shigeru Otsubo Professor, Graduate School of International Development, Nagoya University
+Shigeru Otsubo, Professor, Graduate School of International Development, Nagoya University

 He will be responsible in preparing all the research modules from 1 to 6 as project leader and supervise the cooperation.
 He will direct the studies to be conducted in China, Thailand, Myanmar, Indonesia, Bhutan, Afghanistan, Kyrgyzstan, and Ghana.

-Nobuaki Matsunaga ProfessorGraduate School of International Cooperation, Kobe University
+Nobuaki Matsunaga, Professor, Graduate School of International Cooperation, Kobe University

 While participating in modules from 1 to 4, he will be in charge of research module 5 as an expert in enterprise development for economic development and entrepreneurship advancement.
 He will manage the research activities in Indochina countries including Vietnam, Cambodia, Lao PDR and Bangladesh.